-Possible weakening of Eurozone economies has been of interest recently, particularly after the 2008 financial crisis and the onset of the Eurozone sovereign debt crisis.
-The issues are often discussed within the framework of the "healthier" core economies (e.g., Germany, U.K., France) compared to "less healthy" periphery economies (e.g., Greece, Portugal, Spain).
+Weakening of European economies was a topic of interest in the aftermath the 2008 global financial crisis, particularly after the onset of the Eurozone sovereign debt crisis.
+Today, the issues are still often discussed within the framework of the "healthier" core economies (e.g., Germany, U.K., France) compared to "less healthy" periphery economies (e.g., Greece, Portugal, Spain).